magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

   - Configuration
 ---

-The [Magento Cloud Patches](https://github.com/magento/magento-cloud-patches) package provides a set of patches which improve the integration of all Magento versions with Cloud environments and supports quick delivery of critical fixes.
-These release notes describe the latest improvements to this package, which is a component of [{{ site.data.var.csuite }}]({{ page.baseurl }}/cloud/release-notes/cloud-tools.html).
+The [Magento Cloud Patches](https://github.com/magento/magento-cloud-patches) package is a set of patches, previously used within the ece-tools package to improve the integration of all Magento versions with Cloud environments and to deliver critical fixes quickly.
+This package can be integrated to an existing Magento project as a standalone package.
+Information about integrating Magento Cloud Patches can be found at [Apply patches]({{ site.baseurl }}/cloud/project/project-patch.html).
+These release notes describe the latest improvements to this package.

 The `{{site.data.var.mcp}}` package uses the following version sequence: `<major>.<minor>.<patch>`.